Rob is an experienced award-winning lecturer, with research interests in applied economics and public policy analysis.

 Rob’s research interests are wide-ranging, but are all unified by the themes of applied economics and policy analysis.
 Starting with his undergraduate studies, Rob developed an interest and expertise in EU agricultural and budget policies.
 More recently, the agricultural policy interests were extended to the analysis of biofuels policies.

-From this, Rob’s research has focused increasingly on the dynamics and drivers of renewable energy policies and, in particular, their implications for sustainable mobility, especially within a multilevel governance setting.
+From this, Rob’s research has focused increasingly on the dynamics and drivers of renewable energy policies, including anaerobic digestion and sustainable mobility, especially within multilevel governance settings.
 Rob is also currently researching Europeanisation and the two-way transmission of policies between different levels of governance; post-sovereign transnational policy governance; and the informal economy.

 As with all of his research, Rob is interested in particular in questions of policy and governance, including developments in the theoretical frameworks used to analyse policy processes.
 This has been seen most notably in his work on the multiple streams framework.

-Rob is the author of two books: The Common Agricultural Policy (2000; Sheffield Academic Press) and The Growth of Biofuels in the 21st Century: Policy Drivers and Market Challenges (2014, Palgrave, jointly with Professor Adrian Kay, currently at Universiti Brunei Darussalam).
+Rob is the author of two books: The Common Agricultural Policy (2000; Sheffield Academic Press) and The Growth of Biofuels in the 21st Century: Policy Drivers and Market Challenges (2014, Palgrave, jointly with Professor Adrian Kay.

 He has published articles in many leading international public policy and applied economics journals, including Governance, the Journal of Common Market Studies, the Journal of European Public Policy, the Journal of European Social Policy, the Journal of Rural Studies, the Journal of Agricultural Economics, the World Economy, Post-Communist Economies, the International Journal of Human Resource Management and Corporate Governance: An International Review.

-Rob leads the Public Policy and Management Research Group in Nottingham Business.
-He also has particular responsibility within that for the Applied Economics and Policy Analysis group.
-He co-leads the sustainable mobility research group, which is located across the Public Policy and Management Research Group and the Responsible and Sustainable Business Lab in NBS.
-He is a researcher with the NTU Sustainable Futures Research Theme.
+Rob is head of the Centre for Economics, Policy and Public Management (CEPPM) in Nottingham Business School and has particular responsibility within that for the Applied Economics and Policy Analysis group.
+He co-leads the sustainable mobility research group, which is located across CEPPM and the Responsible and Sustainable Business Lab in NBS.
+His research contributes to the NTU Sustainable Futures Research Theme.

 Rob’s current and recent doctoral research students are investigating a number of issues related to his research.
-These include sustainable mobility, renewable energy, trade & FDI, and agricultural innovation.
+These include, for example, sustainable mobility, renewable energy, trade & FDI, and agricultural innovation.

 Rob was awarded Visiting Fellowships to Griffith University (in 2007) and to the Centre for European Studies, Australian National University (in 2012 and 2014).